Big Red Book

 Terry WOGAN (1938-2016)

 THIS IS YOUR LIFE - Terry Wogan, radio and television broadcaster, was surprised by Eamonn Andrews while presenting his BBC Radio 2 breakfast show live on air at BBC Broadcasting House.
-Terry then continued broadcasting his radio show while being driven, with Eamonn, to Thames Television's Euston Road Studios, where, for the first time in the programme's history, the opening few moments of This Is Your Life was broadcast live on radio.
+Terry then continued broadcasting his radio show while being driven, with Eamonn, to Thames Television's Euston Road Studios, where, for the first time in the programme's history, the opening few moments of This Is Your Life were broadcast live on radio.

 Terry, who was born in Limerick, Ireland, and studied in Dublin, had a brief career in banking before joining RTÉ, the national broadcaster of Ireland, as a newsreader and announcer, later moving into light entertainment as a host of television quiz and variety shows, while also working as a disc jockey.